 What makes us different from the normal rushing process?

-We host recruitment events over a 2 week period typically every couple of days.
+We host recruitment events over a two to three week period typically every couple of days.
 Our recruitment events are typically 1 hour long however Interview Night (invite-only event) will typically be longer.
 We host fun events like craft night, game night, and movie nights in order for you to be able to bond with the sorority and learn what we value.
 We want you to be just as excited to join us as we are to have you join!

 What if I cannot attend a recruitment event?